Conditioning Young Athletes

 ABOUT THE AUTHORS

-Tudor Bompa, PhD is internationally recognized as an authority on athletic training principles.
+• Tudor Bompa, PhD is internationally recognized as an authority on athletic training principles.
 He is credited with originating the concept of "periodization" in strength-training programs when he introduced it in Romania in 1963.
 Dr. Bompa has personally trained 11 Olympic and world championship medalists, including 4 gold medalists.
 He has written 14 books on athletic training and these have been translated into 19 languages and are used in more than 180 countries.
-Currently, Dr. Bompa is a professor emeritus at York University in Toronto, Canada.
+At the time of publication, Dr. Bompa was a professor emeritus at York University in Toronto, Canada.

 This 296-page book is organized as follows: